Morganplant/Crowd-Detection-System-Docs/Report2.0/Introduction.md

 During the Project I learnt more about networking, how to manage a project, and effeciently manage my time.
 - I discovered that network topology was unknowable as a "user device"
 - I discovered that an easier way to implement this would be to change the specific network architecture to divide areas into different subnets, for example, the library building is on subnet 3 and the student union building is on subnet 4.
-- I discovered that the process of MAC Address Swapping has changed in recent years #insert-reference
+- I discovered that the process of MAC Address Swapping has changed in recent years [5]
-- I realised that Scanning a network using a large network range class, requires more time or should be parallelized #insert-reference
+- I realised that Scanning a network using a large network range class, requires more time or should be parallelized [6]
 ### Professional Considerations
 Throughout the development and future deployment of a System such as Crowd Pulse, it is and was essential to uphold professional standards, best practices and ensuring the quality and reliability of the Crowd Pulse System.
 ### Project Scope